 After the presentation of three selected case studies, the aim of this Section is as follows: On the one hand, the potentials and limitations of different kinds of media will be discussed.
 This allows to provide a comparison of the used methods with the theoretical potential of the Flannelgraph method.
 On the other hand, the identification of possible approaches for increasing the potential of the used methods will be presented.
 First of all, a table will be shown, where most of the currently used media is summarized.
 The next step will be the presentation of major Criteria for Using Media in Extension and Development Work.
-After that, the discussion of potentials and limitations of currently used media in comparison to the Flannelgraph method will follow, and finally, possible approaches for increasing the potential of the used methods will be mentioned.
+After that, the discussion of potentials and limitations of currently used media in comparison to the Flannelgraph method will follow, and finally, possible approaches for increasing the potential of the used methods.

-Beside the empirical results that were gathered during the field research period in Thailand, necessary theoretical background will be included in this Section.
+Beside the empirical results that were gathered during the field research period in Thailand10, necessary theoretical background will be included in this Section.
 Further information concerning picture-supported communication, which can be found in HOFFMANN (2000: 288-304) will be integrated and compared with own research results.

 As previously mentioned, one can basically distinguish between three different extension methods: individual, group and mass extension.
 In general, most of the organizations that are working in the field of rural development focus on group extension because it is less costly to train a group than an invidual and the probability of success is higher in training/monitoring a limited group instead of masses.
-This expectation was also proved to be well founded for the
+This expectation was also proved to be well founded for the situation in Northern Thailand, nevertheless, a few exceptions could be identified during the field research phase11.

-&lt;sup>10 Due to the limited research time in Thailand, it was not possible to analyze the use of extension aids from both perspectives, the extension experts' and the target groups' side.
+10 Due to the limited research time in Thailand, it was not possible to analyze the use of extension aids from both perspectives, the extension experts' and the target groups' side.
 Therefore, this research only focuses on the point of view of the respective extension experts and their experiences with the use of different kinds of media, in different locations, for different target groups.